Visit the Therme Wien Hot Water Day Spa and Fun Park in Vienna

 The main stones (or facilities) of the thermal baths complex include:

-• Thermenlandschaft / Thermal Landscape – the main indoors and outdoors facilities with hot water pools, baths, Jacuzzis, jet streams, and similar water features common at thermal baths.
+• Thermenlandschaft / Thermal Landscape – the main indoor swimming pools and outdoor facilities with hot thermal water pools, baths, Jacuzzis, jet streams, hot tubs, and similar water features common at thermal baths.

 • Der Stein der Ruhe / Stone of Peach and Quiet – this area is for peaceful, quiet relaxing.
 Children are not allowed and adults are expected not to make noise or talk too much either.